 This is a remarkable theorem.
-Practically, it says that if you give me a function F and some error tolerance parameter $\epsilon$ , I can construct a two layer network that computes F. In a sense, it says that going from one layer to two layers completely changes the representational capacity of your model.
+Practically, it says that if you give me a function F and some error tolerance parameter ε , I can construct a two layer network that computes F. In a sense, it says that going from one layer to two layers completely changes the representational capacity of your model.

 When working with two-layer networks, the key question is: how many hidden units should I have?
 If your data is D dimensional and you have K hidden units, then the total number of parameters is (D + 2)K. (The first +1 is from the bias, the second is from the second layer of weights.)
-Following on from the heuristic that you should have one to two examples for each parameter you are trying to estimate, this suggests a method for choosing the number of hidden units as roughly $\lfloor \frac{N}{D} \rfloor$ .
+Following on from the heuristic that you should have one to two examples for each parameter you are trying to estimate, this suggests a method for choosing the number of hidden units as roughly $\lfloor \frac{N}{D} \rfloor$.
 In other words, if you have tons and tons of examples, you can safely have lots of hidden units.
 If you only have a few examples, you should probably restrict the number of hidden units in your network.

 The number of units is both a form of inductive bias and a form of regularization.
 In both view, the number of hidden units controls how complex your function will be.
-Lots of hidden units $\Rightarrow$ very complicated function.
-Figure ?? shows training and test error for neural networks trained with different numbers of hidden units.
+Lots of hidden units \Rightarrow very complicated function.
 As the number increases, training performance continues to get better.
 But at some point, test performance gets worse because the network has overfit the data.

-8.2 The Back-propagation Algorithm
+10.2 The Back-propagation Algorithm